 Skip to content

-The best time to visit Uzbekistan is during spring (April to May) and autumn (September to early November).
-It’s typically warm and dry during these periods, with temperatures sitting around 70°F to 86°F during spring and 57°F to 86°F during autumn.
+The best time to visit Uzbekistan is during spring (April to June) and autumn (September to early November).
+It’s typically warm and dry during these periods, with temperatures sitting around 21° C (70° F) to the early 30°s C (late 80°s F) during spring and 14° C (57° F) to 30° C (86° F) during autumn.
+During these months, you can enjoy the warmth of this desert region without the uncomfortable heat of the summer, when temperatures climb to 37° C (99° F).

-It can be very cold from November to March, dropping as low as 39°F, but this time of year also brings clear, bright skies, which provide an exceptional backdrop to any photos you take during your trip.
-This is also the quietest time of year, so if you’re willing to dress warmly you’re likely to have the country’s exquisitely beautiful sites to yourself.
+It can be cold from November to March, dropping as low as 4° C (39° F), but this time of year also brings clear, bright skies.
+It’s also the quietest time of year to visit, so if you’re willing to dress warmly, you can enjoy the country’s scenery with few others around.

 Month-by-month guide for traveling in Uzbekistan